How to Help Someone Who Has an Eating Disorder

 Unfortunately, people may not want to admit there’s a problem or change their minds about seeking treatment, even if you empathetically and compassionately make your case.

-It’s not uncommon for these types of talks to leave people feeling defensive.
+It’s common for these types of talks to leave people feeling defensive.
 They may lash out or shut down completely.

 Be prepared for negative reactions, and don’t try to rush the conversation.
-Instead, try to leave things in a way that the person understands you’re open for future talks, and are there for them as an ongoing source of support.
+Instead, try to leave things so that the person understands you’re open for future talks and are there for them as an ongoing source of support.

-This can help encourage someone to seek you out for help in the future, even if they’re not ready for it at the time of your conversation.
+This can encourage someone to seek help in the future, even if they’re not ready for it at the time of your conversation.

 How to Get Someone Help

 Helping someone with an eating disorder can be difficult and frustrating.
-You can speak with compassion, offer solutions, and make it clear there isn’t shame in admitting you are struggling.
+You can speak compassionately, offer solutions, and make it clear that admitting you are struggling isn’t shameful.
 But ultimately, it is up to them whether they are ready to pursue treatment.

 And one of the most important factors in helping is patience.
 Remember that recovery takes time.
 It’s a long process that must be continuously maintained.
 Guiding a loved one to help is only one step.
 Once they’re actively in treatment, they will continue to need your support, love, and caring.